 Better Access to Psychiatrists, Psychologists and General Practitioners through the Medicare Benefits Schedule Initiative, announced in November 2006, replaced the “Better Outcomes in Mental Health Care” initiative implemented in 2002, injecting a further $538 million for better Medicare funded access to mental health care.
 These initiatives provided key changes to Medicare aimed at:

 - improving community access to quality primary mental health services

 - providing better education and training for GPs

 - providing more support to GPs from allied health professionals and psychiatrists.

 These reforms have contributed to re-shaping the delivery of health care services for people with depression and related disorders, facilitating their access to treatment subsidised under Medicare.

 Under the Better Access initiative, mental health care is now more accessible and affordable for people living with mental illness.
 A claim can now be made for a rebate for up to 10 (16 in exceptional circumstances) individual and/or 10 group-based psychological treatment sessions within a calendar year.
-This involves a GP, psychiatrist or paediatrician referring a consumer to a psychologist, social worker, occupational therapist or a specially trained GP.
+This involves a general practitioner, psychiatrist or paediatrician referring a consumer to a psychologist, social worker, occupational therapist or a specially trained general practitioner.